 2. Put the two fronts together, wrong sides together.
 Make sure the two fronts are trimmed to match exactly.

 3. Make the ties.
-Begin by ironing each of the strips in half.
+Begin by ironing each of the strips in half.4.
+Iron the ends in to the center fold to make it long and thin and tidy.
+(So that's three valley folds, total.)

 5. With the open edges/two folds on the left, single fold on the right, sew down the center of each folded strip.
 As you go, monitor the two folded edges and make sure they are aligned and are being sewn together.